Simplified TinyBERT: Knowledge Distillation for Document Retrieval: Simplified TinyBERT for Ranking

 \subsection{Method}

-\textbf{Merge two steps in the second stage into one step.} As described in Section~\ref{sec:background}, training of TinyBERT involves two stages, and there are two steps in the second stage.
-Through our empirical investigations for document ranking, however, we find that one could merge the two steps into one step by simply optimising all losses at once as described in Equation~(\ref{equ:one_soft}).
-This simplification not only brings down the training time, but also boost the performance as can be seen in Table~\ref{tab:results}.
+\textbf{Merge two steps in the task-specific stage into one step.} As described in Section~\ref{sec:background}, TinyBERT involves two stages, and there are two steps in the second stage, wherein the training process is time-consuming.
+Through our empirical investigations, however, we find that the two steps could be merged into one step by simply optimizing all losses at once as described in Equation~(\ref{equ:one_soft}).
+This simplification not only brings down the training time, but also boosts the ranking performance as can be seen in Table~\ref{tab:results}.
 This implies that the student model could learn the prediction layer together with the intermediate layers more effectively.
-Actually, we find that one could further simplify TinyBERT distillation process by merging the two stages into one, namely, by directly learning from a fine-tuned teacher model using Equation~(\ref{equ:one_soft}), by employing a pre-trained BERT model, if available, and use its first $k$ layers to initialize the student model in place of the general distillation step.
-For example, the student model coined as $\rm L6\_H768$ in Table~\ref{tab:results} could also be distilled with only one stage by initialising the student model using the first six layers from BERT-Base, without compromising performance.
-We will leave the further investigations on this part for future work.
+Actually, we also find that one could further simplify TinyBERT distillation process by merging two stages into one, namely, employing a pre-trained BERT model, if available, and using its first $k$ layers to initialize the student model in place of the general distillation stage.
+For example, the student model coined as $\rm L6\_H768$ in Table~\ref{tab:results} could also be distilled with only one stage by initializing the student model with the first six layers from BERT-Base, without compromising performance.
+We will leave further investigations on this part in future work.

-\textbf{Include hard label in the loss function.} Inspired by the early distillation models \cite{DBLP:HintonVD15,DBLP:lin,DBLP:SunCGL19}, wherein the supervision signals from the training dataset are also employed for the distillation using the hard loss mentioned in Section~\ref{sec:background}, we include hard loss during distillation by adding hard loss in Equation~(\ref{equ:one_soft}), ending up with Equation~(\ref{equ:soft_hard}).
+\textbf{Include hard label in the loss function.} Inspired by existing models from~\cite{DBLP:HintonVD15,DBLP:lin,DBLP:SunCGL19}, we conjecture that the hard labels could help to distinguish the relevant and non-relevant documents better.
+Therefore, we include the hard loss during distillation by adding it into Equation~(\ref{equ:one_soft}), ending up with Equation~(\ref{equ:soft_hard}).